DPUDS/DPUDS_Meetings/Fall_2017/DS_Python_Setup/README.md

-# Set up a Data Science environment for Python
+# Set up a Data Science Environment for Python